anomaly/lab-web-client/README.md

 - [ ] Loading skeletons
 - [ ] React Hook Forms
 - [ ] React Drop Zone for file upload
+- [ ] Research and recommend animation libraries

 As a general rule of thumb, we want to avoid tooling in anything we don't need to.
 Unless absolutely necessary we use yarn to run any scripts e.g generating OpenAPI clients.
 ## Development